rust-lang/rfcs/text/0000-edition-based-method-disambiguation.md

 During method resolution, when we detect an ambiguity we should then check if one of the methods in question is a standard libary method with an `edition` field.
-When it exists and the edition field of that method matches the current edition we ignore that method and select the other method that conflicted with it and generate a warning.
-If the edition is a previous edition we continue as normal and emit an error for the ambiguity.
+When the edition field exists in the stability attribute and the edition field of that method matches the current crate's edition we ignore that method and select the pre-edition method that conflicted with it and generate a warning.
+If the edition field in the stability attribute is an earlier edition than the crate's edition we continue as normal and emit an error for the ambiguity.

 This flag should be usable to resolve the following forms of breakage: